-Deaths After Retirement: For the VSTRS plan, the 1995 Buck Mortality Tables are used, with a three-year set-back for males and one-year for females, for retirees, terminated vested members and beneficiaries; the RP-2000 Disabled Life Table with projection to 2016 using Scale AA for disabled retirees.
+Deaths After Retirement: The VSTRS plan used the RP-2000 Mortality Tables projected to 2029 using Scale BB for terminated vested members and beneficiaries and retirees; the RP-2000 Disabled Life Table with projection to 2020 using Scale AA for disabled retirees.
 The tables used contain a margin to reflect anticipated mortality improvement after the valuation date.